 - Show how creative you are and why the company should hire you.
 A resume and cover letter for the type of job you want doesn’t have to be boring.
 Pretend you were hiring yourself.
 What type of resume would you want to look at?

-- Most importantly, your resume should NOT be a list of things you hate to do.
+- Your resume should NOT be a list of things you hate to do.
 Why?
 Because you are applying to a job that you want and will love.
 So, try to make your resume as many of the requirements of the new job as possible.
 If you want a marketing job but have only have been doing accounting work (and hate it), don’t list it over and over again on your resume!
-Instead list all of your volunteer or personal activities where you can demonstrate the marketing competencies.
+Instead, list all of your volunteer or personal activities where you can demonstrate the marketing competencies.
 Or think about how you do marketing in your accounting job.
 You might realize that even though you think you only do accounting, you actually do a lot to get people in the door by building referrals and increasing sales.

 Even if you are satisfied with your current role, you should always have a copy of your most current resume handy.
 All of these tips also apply to your Linkedin profile.
 You should also be keeping your Linkedin profile as up to date as possible all the time!
 You never know who might be looking at it!